BijoSebastian/UR5/Docs/Add gripper and table.md

 ### The same setup as above could be used for using the new planning group with the actual robot.

 - Follow instructions from the getting started and remember to use the new ur_workcell_moveit_config commands used above instead of the ones provided in  getting started

+### For later

+- It is possible that the manipulator may not reach the planned pose when executing motion plans.
+This could be caused due to the fact that manipulator plan group uses the base_link as the origin where as in reality the base link is 0.025 above the origin of the world along z axis (Assuming the world origin coincides with the table/box origin)